tr1s/tris-webpack-boilerplate/README.md

 ],
 ```

 Keep adding more `new HtmlWebpackPlugin({})` plugins if you're going to have a multipage website.
-Name theme appropriately with the `title:` key.
+Name the page appropriately with the `title:` key.

 <a name="fourohfour"></a>
 ___